shamantechnology/RedAGPT/tools/README.md

 Checks the login form specified by URL to form by user.

 ## 2. WiFi
-Analysis of wifi and known security vulernabilites
+Analysis of wifi and known security vulernabilites Linux Only

 REQUIRED CLI TOOLS:
 * Hydra